- What is the Medicare Annual Enrollment Period (AEP)?

 When is Medicare Annual Enrollment Period?

-For most people on Medicare, the term "open enrollment" refers to the period between October 15 and December 7, also known as AEP, or Medicare Annual Enrollment Period, and is when those enrolled in Medicare plans can change their coverage for the following year.
+For most people on Medicare, the term "open enrollment" refers to the period between October 15 and December 7, and is actually known as AEP, or Medicare Annual Enrollment Period.
+This is the time each fall when those enrolled in Medicare plans may opt to change their coverage for the following year.

 However, other enrollment periods apply to some people.
 For example, if you have never signed up for Medicare before, you have an initial Medicare enrollment period that starts three months before the month you turn 65 and ends three months after the month you turn 65.
 You may also be eligible for enrolling in Medicare before you turn 65 if you have a qualifying condition such as end-stage renal disease or ALS.